-30.15 A speed limit of 60 kph will be imposed in the pit lane during the Competition.
+29.15 A speed limit of 60 kph will be imposed in the pit lane during the Competition.

 Except during the race, any driver who exceeds the limit will be fined for each kph above the limit.
-However the Stewards may impose an additional penalty if they suspect a driver was speeding in order to gain any sort of advantage.
-During the race, the Stewards may impose either of the penalties under Article 16.3 a) or b) on any driver who exceeds the limit.
+However, the Stewards may impose an additional penalty if they suspect a driver was speeding in order to gain any sort of advantage.
+During the race, the Stewards may impose either of the penalties under Article 15.3 d) or e) on any driver who exceeds the limit.

-30.16 If a driver has serious mechanical difficulties during practice or the race, he must leave the track or return to his pit as soon as it is safe to do so.

-30.17 The car's headlights, rear light and rear rain lights must be illuminated at all times when it is running on a track that has been declared a "wet track".
+- 29.16 If a driver has serious mechanical difficulties during practice or the race, they must leave the track or return to their pit as soon as it is safe to do so. - 29.17 The car's headlights, rear light and rear rain lights must be illuminated at all times when it is running on a track that has been declared a "wet track".

-It shall be at the discretion of the Race Director to decide if a driver should be stopped because his lights are not working.
+It shall be at the discretion of the Race Director to decide if a driver should be stopped because their lights are not working.
 Should a car be stopped in this way, it may re-join the Competition when the fault has been fixed.

-30.18 Only six team members per participating car (each of whom shall have been issued with and shall be wearing special identification) are allowed in the signalling area during practice and after the start of the race.
-People under 16 years of age are not allowed in the pit lane, on the pit wall and on the starting grid.

-30.19 Animals, except those which may have been expressly authorised by the FIA for use by security services or assistance, are forbidden in the pit area, on the track and in any spectator area.

-30.20 The Race Director, the Clerk of the Course or the FIA Medical Delegate, in agreement with the Chief Medical Officer of the Event, can require a driver to undergo a medical examination at any time during the Competition.
+- 29.18 Only six team members per participating car (each of whom shall have been issued with and shall be wearing special identification) are allowed in the signalling area during practice and after the start of the race.
+People under 16 years of age are not allowed in the pit lane, on the pit wall or on the starting grid. - 29.19 Animals, except those which may have been expressly authorised by the FIA for use by security services or assistance, are forbidden in the pit area, on the track and in any spectator area. - 29.20 The Race Director, the Clerk of the Course or the FIA Medical Delegate, in agreement with the Chief Medical Officer of the Event, can require a driver to undergo a medical examination at any time during the Competition. - 29.21 Other than by driving on track, Competitors are not permitted to intentionally alter the grip of any part of the track surface. - 29.22 During free practice cars cannot leave the garage under their own power and must be pushed out by the team members to the working area of the Pit Lane before starting the engine.

+The car must not enter the pit garage under its own power.
+The engine must be stopped in front of the pit and the car must be pushed into the pit by the team members.

-30.21 Failure to comply with the general safety requirements of the Code or these Sporting Regulations may result in the disqualification of the car and driver concerned from the Competition.
+29.23 Failure to comply with the general safety requirements of the Code or these Sporting Regulations may result in the disqualification of the car and driver concerned from the Competition.

-31. PIT ENTRY, PIT LANE AND PIT EXIT
+30. PIT ENTRY, PIT LANE AND PIT EXIT